nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a specific patient
-2. AddressBook shows a list of all patients with matching names
+2. MediContacts shows a list of all patients with matching names

     Use case ends.